shafaypro/CrackingMachineLearningInterview/README.md

 #### Difference between Machine Learning and Deep Learning?
         Since DL is a subset of ML and both being subset of AI.While basic machine learning models do become progressively better at whatever their function is, they still need some guidance.
 If an AI algorithm returns an inaccurate prediction, then an engineer has to step in and make adjustments.
 With a deep learning model, an algorithm can determine on its own if a prediction is accurate or not through its own neural network.
 #### Difference between Bias and Variance?
-        Bias is definned as over simpliciation assumption assumed by the model, while variance is definned as ability of a model to learn from Noise as well
+        Bias is definned as over simpliciation assumption assumed by the model, Variance is definned as ability of a model to learn from Noise as well, making it highly variant.
+        There is always a tradeoff between these both, hence its recommended to find a balance between these two and always use cross validation to determine the best fit.
 #### What is Linear Regressions ?
 How does it work?
+        Fitting a Line in the respectable dataset when drawn to a plane, in a way that it actually defines the correlation between your dependent variables and your independent variable.
+Using a simple Line/Slope Formulae.
+Famously, representing f(X) = M(x) + b.
+        Where b represents bias
+        X represent the input variable (independent ones) f(X) represents Y which is dependent(outcome).

+        The working of linear regression is
 #### What is Logistic Regression?
 How does it work?
 #### What is Logit Function? or Sigmoid function/ where in ML and DL you can use it
 #### What is Support Vector Machine ? how is it different from  OVR classifiers?